You made an offer on a home – the important next steps

 Income Documents – what is needed and why

-All lenders need to verify the income detailed in a mortgage application in writing.
+All lenders need to verify the income we detail in a mortgage application with documents.

-A letter of employment from your HR department, on company letterhead, that states – the position start date, the role, the salary annually or the hourly amount, how many hours per week are guaranteed, and if you are new to the position – the time remaining in the probation.
-The most recent two pay stubs are also needed.
+If you are hourly or salary, a letter of employment from your HR department, on company letterhead, that states – the position start date, the role, the salary annually or the hourly amount, how many hours per week are guaranteed, and if you are new to the position – the time remaining in the probation.
+A recent pay stubs is also needed.
 Pay stubs detail the income earned, the income tax deductions, the name of the company, your name and address.

-If you annual income fluctuates – bonuses, overtime, or commission income is earned on top of the salary or hourly income – then lenders will also ask for the most recent two years of T4s from the company.
-This simply verifies the two year history and in some cases the two year average of the income amount.
-In industry like oil and gas, trades, or nursing overtime income is important and very helpful to a mortgage application.
+If you annual income fluctuates – bonuses, overtime, or commission income is earned on top of the salary or hourly income – then lenders may also require for the most recent two years of T4s from the company.
+T4s verify the two year history of total income and in some cases the two year average of the income.
+In industries like oil and gas, trades, or nursing – overtime, commission or bonus income is important and very helpful to a mortgage application.

 For self-employed applicant’s lender do need to know if you are a sole proprietor or are incorporated and the history of either.
 We can also obtain your original incorporation details through an online system.
 So if you need assistance with this just let us know!